bjornblomqvist/mayi/README.markdown

 # MayI

 A plugable access rights API.
 Meant to make integrations easier.
-Werry useful as an integration point for blog,forum and CMS components.
+Verry useful as an integration point for blog,forum and CMS components.
 Also its much nicer to read than the basic stuff i usually do.

 Before without MayI.